ColeFettermanPSU/StudySprint_Release/README.md

 ## Development Notes

-During development, the project transitioned from a full-stack application into a static version to simplify deployment and ensure reliability when hosted through GitHub Pages.
+During development, the project evolved from a static frontend application into a full-stack web application.

-LocalStorage was implemented to simulate backend functionality, allowing session data to persist without requiring a database.
+The GitHub Pages version serves as a frontend demonstration using LocalStorage, while the full-stack implementation integrates an Express backend and MongoDB database for persistent data storage.

-This approach ensured the project remained functional, accessible, and aligned with the goals of the assignment.
+This approach allowed the project to remain accessible online while also meeting full-stack development requirements.

 ---